unixpickle/whichlang/README.md

 ### Support Vector Machines

-The most basic way to train a Support Vector Machine is to allow whichlang to select all the hyper-parameters for you.
+The easiest way to train a Support Vector Machine is to allow whichlang to select all the hyper-parameters for you.
 Note, however, that this option is *very* slow, so you may want to keep reading.

 ```
 $ go run cmd/trainer/*.go svm 15 /path/to/samples /path/to/classifier.json
 ```

 In the above command, I specified a ubiquity of 15 files.
-This command will go through many different possible SVM configurations, choosing the one which performs the best on new samples (as measured via cross-validation).
-Since this command has to try many possible configurations, it will take a long time to run.
-I have already gone through the trouble of finding ideal parameters, and I will now share my results.
+This will train an SVM on the given sample directory, outputing a classifier to `/path/to/classifier.json`.
+As this command runs, it will go through many different possible SVM configurations, choosing the one which performs the best on new samples (as measured via cross-validation).
+Since this command has to try many possible configurations, it will take a long time to run (perhaps hours or even days).
+I have already gone through the trouble of finding good parameters, and I will now share my results.

 I have found that a linear SVM works fairly well for programming language classification.
-In particular, I've gotten a linear SVM to achieve a 93% success rate on new samples, and most of those mistakes were reasonable (e.g. mistaking C for C++, or mistaking Ruby for CoffeeScript).
+In particular, I've gotten a linear SVM to reach a 93% success rate on new samples, and most of those mistakes were reasonable (e.g. mistaking C for C++, or mistaking Ruby for CoffeeScript).
 To train a linear SVM, you can set the `SVM_KERNEL` environment variable before running the `trainer` sub-command:

 ```
 $ export SVM_KERNEL=linear